G4vr0ch3/SNCF-Sucks/README.md

 A small bot to demonstrate how the french railway system sucks.

-> :warning: You might find in the source code my API key for the SNCF API, please use your own as it is limited. (creating one is fairly easy !)
+> :warning: You might find in the source code my API key for the SNCF/AF API, please use your own as it is limited. (creating one is fairly easy !)

 ## Why ?